 Want to study to become CompTIA-certified?

 The CompTIA certifications are the gateway to your IT career.
 We offer two CompTIA qualifications namely, A+ and Network +.
-Each of these courses cover topics stipulated by CompTIA and include: setting up computers and software, connecting networks, and managing and maintaining networks.
-Each of these courses span over 12 months, after which you will be ready for a computerised assessment.
+Each of these courses covers topics stipulated by CompTIA and include: setting up computers and software, connecting networks, and managing and maintaining networks.
+Each of these courses spans over 12 months, after which you will be ready for a computerised assessment.

 Want to study to become Microsoft-certified?

-Each of the Microsoft pathways require that you have some experience in the IT field, or that you’ve completed at least one of the Microsoft MTA courses.
+Each of the Microsoft pathways requires that you have some experience in the IT field, or that you’ve completed at least one of the Microsoft MTA courses.

 Want to become an Adobe expert?

-The Adobe Creative Cloud suite allows you to create professional web designs, logos, edit photos, and create brochures or other designs for both print and web.
+The Adobe Creative Cloud suite allows you to create professional web designs, logos, edit photos and create brochures or other designs for both print and web.
 These programmes are especially suited to graphic designers, web designers, and digital photographers.
-Each of College SA’s Adobe courses cover two modules and span over a period of four months.
+Each of College SA’s Adobe courses covers two modules and span over a period of four months.

 Want to become a Microsoft Office expert?